liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - Lots of Azure fundamentals
   - IoT devices and azure services.

-Liam Statham
+### Day 96: April 09, Friday

+**Today's progress**:
+  - More azure
+  - MVC views and nameing html parts of a form, to pass as an object to a model Liam Statham